 You can collect a gown from the robing room (without charge) which is located in the Rose Heilbron Room on the ground floor at 10 South Square.
 The entrance is directly underneath the bridge; the same entrance to the Bridge Bar.

 Guests are not required to wear gowns but must wear an appropriate dark suit and tie.

 Rules and requirements

-Once you have joined the Inn, in addition to passing the Bar Course, you must complete 12 Qualifying Sessions (QSs) within a two year period in order to be called to the Bar.
-If you are a transferring lawyer, you must complete 10 QSs within three years of being called.
+Once you have joined the Inn as a student Member, in addition to passing the Bar Course, you must complete 10 Qualifying Sessions (QSs), during a period of no more than 5 years, in order to be called to the Bar.
+If you started the course prior to September 2020, please see details on transitional arrangements.

-- Students must bring their printed bar-coded QS ticket in order to be accredited with a QS (unless the QS is ticketless: introductory events, residential/advocacy weekends and QSs on Circuit)
+- Events at the Inn: you must bring printed bar-coded QS ticket in order to be accredited with a QS (unless the QS is ticketless: introductory events, residential/advocacy weekends and QSs on Circuit)

-- Only 3 QSs before the commencement of the Bar Course will be counted as part of your overall 12 required
+- Only 3 QSs before the commencement of the Bar Course will be counted as part of your overall requirement

 - You are allowed to book as many term QSs as you like, however only 6 QSs will be counted per term

 - For the purpose of banqueting arrangements, student bookings can only be taken between the booking opening and closing dates

 - Student registration times for QSs at the Inn will vary

 - For formal dining, members and guests are not expected to leave Hall between Grace before Dinner and the final toast of Domus and attendees should therefore ensure that they use the facilities before entering Hall